BDC Hamburger Icon

 10. What does the web developer charge for a project of this scope?

 Developers charge various rates based on the job’s scope and their skills and experience.
-Determine your website budget and cap the maximum you’re willing to pay.
+Create your website budget and determine the maximum you’re willing to pay.

-Don’t always opt for the cheapest developer you can find.
-It’s better to spend more on a job well done than pay more later to bring the quality up to your standards.
+Don’t always opt for the cheapest developer.
+It’s better to spend more on a job well done than pay more later to raise the quality to your standards.

 TipBottom line